aws-quickstart/cdk-eks-blueprints/README.md

 ## Examples

-To view a library of sample implementations, please see our [SSP Patters Repository](https://github.com/shapirov103/eks-ssp-patterns).
+To view a library of sample implementations, please see our [SSP Patterns Repository](https://github.com/shapirov103/eks-ssp-patterns).

 You can also view a sample implementation in `bin/main.ts`.